-LINE DRAW BLTAMOD and BLTBMOD are used as slope LINE DRAW storage registers and must be preloaded with the values (4Y-4X) and (4Y)LINE DRAW respectively.
-Y/X = line slope.
-LINE DRAW LINE DRAW BLTCMOD and BLTDMOD must both be LINE DRAW preloaded with the width (in bytes) LINE DRAW of the image into which the line is LINE DRAW being drawn (normally two times the LINE DRAW screen width in words).
+LINE DRAW BLTAMOD and BLTBMOD are used as slope LINE DRAW storage registers and must be preloaded LINE DRAW with the values (4Y-4X) and (4Y)LINE DRAW respectively.
+Y/X= line slope.
+LINE DRAW BLTCMOD and BLTDMOD must both be LINE DRAW preloaded with the width (in bytes) LINE DRAW of the image into which the line is LINE DRAW being drawn (normally two times the LINE DRAW screen width in words).

-BLTxPTH050WABlitter pointer to x (high 3 bits)BLTxPTL052WABlitter pointer to x (low 15 bits)
+BLTxPTH050 WA(E)Blitter pointer to x (high 3 bits, 5 bits if ECS)BLTxPTL052 WABlitter pointer to x (low 15 bits)